smithy-security/docs/docs/reference/components/git-clone.md

 description: 'Source component that clones a repository for scanning'
 sidebar_position: 1
 ---
-# Git Clone Source Component
+# Git Clone

-This component lets Smithy clone a repository from GitHub, GitLab or BitBucket.
+This source component lets Smithy clone a repository from GitHub, GitLab or BitBucket.

 ## How to use